uma-dev/GCP-course/notes.md

 - **Hardening** an image is the proccess of creating an image from a vm-instance that meets the security requirements of an enterprise.
 - It is preferred to use a custom image rather than startup scripts.

-### Cost
+## Cost
+- In GCP you are billed per second.
+- For money saving, always choose the right machine type for your needs and image for your workload.
 - Whenever you have a predictable resources need, you can commit the use of a VM (Kubernetes or  Compute engine) for 1 or 3 years and get up to 70% of discount.
-- **Preemptible VM** only last 24 hours  or less due to system demands and they are 80% more cheaper but have a lot of disadvantages.
+- **Preemptible VM** only last **24 hours**  or less due to system demands and they are 80% more cheaper but have a lot of disadvantages, e.g. not always available.
 - Also, Preemptible VM doesn't work with free tier credits.
-- The updated version of Preemptible VM is **Spot VM** and the key difference is that they don't  have a maximum runtime.
+- The updated version of Preemptible VM is **Spot VM** and the key difference is that they **don't  have a maximum runtime**.
+- Spot VM has a Dynamic pricing wich represents 60-90% of discount to on-demand VM.
+- When you apart an static ip address you'll be billed, even if you aren't using it!
+- The storage attached to a compute instance generate a bill. even if the compute instance is stopped.
+- Solutions to those problems are: Remove any static ip address that is not used and create budget alerts.
+- A budget can send you email alerts about the limits of your budget.